 The ASD Clinic specialises in Diagnostic Assessments for people of all ages to confirm or exclude the presence of an Autism Spectrum Disorder.

-A Diagnostic Assessment requires two appointments.
-The first appointment is for a Cognitive Assessment (IQ or developmental assessment) which takes approximately 90 minutes.
-During this assessment the Psychologist is looking for a pattern of strengths and weaknesses across several skills using a variety of tests.
-For children, these tests are presented as games such as puzzle and block games.
+A Diagnostic Assessment usually requires two appointments.
+The first appointment is for 90 minutes and may involve a Cognitive Assessment (IQ test) or ADOS (Autism Diagnostic Observation Schedule).
+During a cognitive assessment the Psychologist is looking for a pattern of strengths and weaknesses across several skills using a variety of tests.
+The ADOS is a play-based assessment used to assess a child's play and social communication skills.

-The Psychologist will spend some time collating the results of the tests prior to the second appointment which is a two hour Diagnostic Interview.
+The Psychologist will spend some time collating the results of the tests prior to Diagnostic Interview.
 Information obtained at this interview, especially the client's developmental history, contributes to the formulation of a diagnosis.
-If the client being tested is a child, this appointment is for parents only and childcare elsewhere needs to be arranged by parents for that appointment time.
-If the client being assessed is an adult they can invite significant others such as their spouse, partner or parent/s to attend this appointment with them.
+If the client being assessed is a child, this appointment is for parents only and childcare elsewhere needs to be arranged by parents for that appointment time.
+If the client being assessed is an adult they are welcome to invite significant others such as their spouse, partner or parent/s to attend this appointment with them.

 If the client has previously had a Cognitive Assessment (such as a WISC, WPPSI, or WAIS IQ test), this may be repeated so that the Psychologist can observe how the client responds to the tasks as they are presented to them.

-The fee for a Diagnostic Assessment is inclusive of both appointments (Cognitive Assessment and Diagnostic Interview) and a Diagnostic Report.
-If a Diagnostic Report is required it will usually be available four weeks after the final appointment.
+The fee for a Diagnostic Assessment is inclusive of both appointments (Assessment Session and Diagnostic Interview) and a Diagnostic Report.
+The Diagnostic Report will be available approximately four weeks after the final appointment.
 Click here for details of our current fee schedules.

-For children under 13 years old only, a Medicare rebate for part of the assessment fees is available with the appropriate referral from a Paediatrician or Psychiatrist.
+For people under 25 years old a Medicare rebate for part of the assessment fees may be available with the appropriate referral from a Paediatrician or Psychiatrist.
 For more information have a look at the Fees & Medicare Rebates page on our website.

 A First Consultation DVD (length 103 minutes)